MEET THE TEAM

 Lynn Mendelsohn has over 10 years of experience in early childhood education.
 She specializes in early literacy and is a professional trainer with the Early Literacy Matters (ELM) program, Hillsborough Community College.
 In her eighth year with the program, Ms. Mendelsohn has delivered both hourly in-service training and Continuing Education Units (CEUs) to early childhood providers.
 She began her teaching, counseling and student development career as a college student affairs administrator, gradually shifting her career emphasis to early childhood development while raising her own young children.
 Lynn is the author of several locally published articles and book reviews focusing on the use of good literature in the classroom to reinforce early literacy skills and early childhood best practices.
 Ms. Mendelsohn has a B.A. in history and political science from Colorado College, a master’s degree in Counseling Psychology from Western Michigan University and a permanent staff credential (C.D.A.) from Hillsborough Community College.

-Kellie Hales has been a literacy coach with Early Literacy Matters (ELM) for almost three years.
-She has worked in early childhood education for 31 years as a teacher and administrator.
+Kellie Hales has been a literacy coach with Early Literacy Matters (ELM) for eight years.
+She has worked in early childhood education over 30 years as a teacher and administrator.
 She obtained 20 credits in Human Services from Elon College in North Carolina and obtained her C.D.A. and Director’s Credential from Hillsborough Community College in 2009.
-Kellie is currently earning an A.S. in Early Childhood from Hillsborough Community College and will complete her studies with a B.A. in Early Childhood Education from the University of South Florida.
+Kellie has an A.S. in Early Childhood from Hillsborough Community College and a B.S. in Early Childhood Education from the State College of Florida.
 Kellie served as the Director of the Lowry Park Zoo Preschool for six years.
 During that period, she wrote and received a grant for a nature playground, developed a science-based curriculum and hosted the Hillsborough Community College Early Childhood Professional Credential (ECPC) program.
-Prior to her move to Florida, Ms. Hales created the “Planet Earth Science Club,” a private program for preschoolers that brought animals into the classroom to enrich children’s knowledge about earth and our co-existence with its animals.
+Prior to her move to Florida, Kellie created the “Planet Earth Science Club,” a private program for preschoolers that brought animals into the classroom to enrich children’s knowledge about earth and our co-existence with its animals.
 Kellie’s passion remains teaching children to value our earth, our environment and its animals through literacy activities.

 Natasha Williams has over 16 years of experience in the early childhood education field.
 She began her studies in business and marketing at Concordia University in Montreal, Canada and finished with an A.S. degree in Early Childhood Education from Hillsborough Community College in 2015.
 She holds a staff credential (C.D.A.) from Nova Southeastern University.
 The transition from business to early education occurred in 2001 when Natasha, who had worked in retail, was offered a preschool teacher position in a private school in Brandon, FL.
 She realized immediately that her true passion is working closely with children and families, building strong relationships and home-school connections to ensure optimal child development and learning.
 In successive years, she became a lead VPK teacher and ultimately a Preschool Specialist—overseeing curriculum and activities center-wide while teaching a VPK class of her own—at a private preschool in South Tampa.
 Natasha has been working as a Literacy Specialist for Early Literacy Matters (ELM) where she has provided on-site support to early childhood teachers and has delivered weekly small group literacy intervention to “at risk” three and four year-old children.